Skiing, Horses, and a Clawfoot Tub? Skijoring, Alberta’s Quirkiest Winter Sport

 Banff Snow Days

-Banff Snow Days Festival is an annual skijor event that showcases the best of Albertan horsemanship, ski prowess, creative costumes and just plain tom-foolery.
+Banff Snow Days Festival features, among its other festival activities, an annual skijor event showcasing the best of Albertan horsemanship, ski prowess, creative costumes, and plain tom-foolery.

-The crowds witnessed the incredible athleticism of riders, skiers and horses and, of course, more than a few thrills and spills.
+Be sure to show up to see the incredible athleticism of riders, skiers and horses and, of course, more than a few thrills and spills.Ā

 Skijoring tricks at Banff Snow Days Festival 2024 | Tysen Fehr | Instagram